 Shunned by the rich, Cairo's subway speaks of economic woes

-Cairo's subway is perhaps the cheapest in the world.
 For a fare equivalent to 11 U.S. cents, you can ride as far as you want across the overcrowded, traffic-choked Egyptian capital.
+But even that feels like a burden for many of the millions who ride it each day, at a time when Egyptians are scraping to get by, their purchasing power gutted amid painful economic reforms being implemented by the government.

 Discussions